hb-racheloh/systolic_blood_pressure/README.md

 • H0: There is no linear association between BPSysAve and Age and SmokeNow.\
 • Ha: There is a linear association between BPSysAve and Age and SmokeNow.\
 ![](https://github.com/hb-racheloh/systolic_blood_pressure/blob/main/Predictors.jpg)
+• When testing the null hypothesis for Age, we reject the null hypothesis (t = 10.50, df = 384, p-value < 0.001).
+For a one-unit increase in Age, on average, BPSysAve increases by 0.49.\
+• When testing the null hypothesis for SmokeNow, we fail to reject the null hypothesis (t = -0.09, df = 384, p-value = 0.930).
+For a one-unit increase in SmokeNow, on average, BPSysAve decreases by 0.14.\

+However, for the second model (one predictor), the null hypothesis that there is no linear association between BPSysAve and Age is rejected (t = 11.18, df = 385, p-value < 0.001).
+Thus, we conclude that there is a linear association between SBP and age.
+These results once again convey that it is a suitable choice to determine the final model with just one predictor, age, and claim that SmokeNow has very little or no relationship with SBP.